spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 As with most other aspects of Spacemesh, the easiest way to begin and monitor initialization is by using Smapp.
 When you first open it, Smapp will walk you through the process of choosing a location for storing your PoST data, choosing your GPU, and beginning initialization.
 It will show you the progress as initialization proceeds.
 See [Smapp Tutorial #4: Proof of Space & Smeshing Setup](https://www.youtube.com/watch?v=t5oZoodfTrc) for more information on this process.

-If you prefer to perform PoST initialization using the command line, you have two options.
+If you prefer to perform PoST initialization using the CLI, you have two options.
 If you simply run `go-spacemesh` directly with the `smeshing` configuration parameters specified above, it will perform initialization for you using the fastest available GPU.
 You can also manually perform initialization using the [`postcli` tool](https://github.com/spacemeshos/post/tree/develop/cmd/postcli) which allows you to have even greater control of the initialization process, such as running in parallel across multiple systems or multiple GPUs (more information on this below).

 ### Choosing a Provider

 As mentioned, `go-spacemesh` will automatically choose the fastest GPU to perform initialization based on a benchmark.
 You can change the selected GPU with the `smeshing-opts-provider` config item.
-To see the list of detected GPUs and their corresponding indices, run [`postcli`](https://github.com/spacemeshos/post/tree/develop/cmd/postcli) as follows.
+To see the list of detected GPUs and their corresponding indices, run [`postcli  -printProviders`](https://github.com/spacemeshos/post/tree/develop/cmd/postcli).
 You should see something like the following:

 ```bash
 > postcli -printProviders